thomasmichaelwallace/postBox/README.md

 Business Time-Savers for Outlook

-EngCel is an add-in that will ultimately provide extened functionality to make Excel more suitable for Engineering Calculations.

-Currently only Outlook 2010 is supported, however it is likely to be atleast partially compatable with older/newer versions.
+Currently only Outlook 2010 is supported, however it is likely to be at least partially compatible with older/newer versions.

 Installation
 ------------

+Unfortunately Microsoft prevents Outlook Macros from easily being shared between systems, you'll therefore need to follow this fairly convoluted route to get it working:
 * From the main Outlook Explorer window click 'New E-mail'
 * From the New Message Window right click on the ribbon, select 'Customize the Ribbon'
 * Hit the 'Import/Export' button on the bottom-right 'Customizations' area, which will open the Outlook Options window